move issue(s) disappeared / not functional

-#4 Updated by Mischa The Evil about 4 years ago
+#4 Updated by Mischa The Evil over 4 years ago

 I can't say anything about how 1.3.x handled issue move, but (also starting with 1.4.0) administrators actually does have the ability to bypass the workflows (status transitions ánd field permissions).
 This was implemented as part of #2323 and is discussed in #11887 and #11625.

-#5 Updated by Terence Mill about 4 years ago
+#5 Updated by Terence Mill over 4 years ago

 - Status changed from Closed to Reopened